timlockridge/pandocactions/README.md

 ## 🚀 Getting Started

 1. **Use this template** to create your own repository on GitHub.
-2. Clone your new repo and go to the `src/` folder.
+2. Upload your Markdown files to the `src/` folder (feel free to delete the sample files included with the template).
 3. Add your Markdown files using the naming convention:
    ```
    index.md